 I get many, many emails from women who reach out because of the intense pain they are feeling when their husband leaves them for another woman.
-Among other emotions, they tell me they are in shock, devastated, angry, scared, resentful, bitter, and beyond sad and upset.
+Among other emotions of divorce, they tell me they are in shock, devastated, angry, scared, resentful, bitter, and beyond sad and upset.
 They are feeling very alone, their life shattered, and left to think about their husband in a new, blissful relationship.
 But what happens when the ex leaves not for another woman, but for another man?
-This is the case with a friend of mine who told me, “My husband is gay and is leaving me.”
+This is the case with a woman who told me, “My husband is gay and is leaving me.”

 Her situation really made me stop and think.
 I wondered if she was feeling the same emotions these other women feel.
 Are the feelings of hurt, betrayal, hopelessness, fear, anger, bitterness, devastation, and sadness the same?
 Yes and no?
 Are they similar but different?